build-umass/easy-databases/README.md

 You can theoretically have multiple volumes, each with different files.
 When you want to run a given Postgres instance, start the container and bind it to a given volume.

 ### Commands
+`manage.py` just runs these commands with good defaults.

-**Create and Start Container From Image**: `docker run --rm --volume PGDATA:/var/lib/postgresql/data -d --name pg_docker -p 5432:5432 --ip localhost <image tag>`
+**Create and Start Container From Image**: `docker run --rm --volume PGDATA:/var/lib/postgresql/data -d --name pg_docker -p 5432:5432 --ip localhost <image id>`
 - `--rm` Remove this container after it is stopped (for example, with `docker stop <container name/hash>`).
 Restarting the database will require running the original command again instead of merely running `docker start <container name/hash>`
 - `--volume PGDATA:/var/lib/postgresql/data` Bind the Docker volume "PGDATA" to the directory `/var/...` in the container.
 If the volume "PGDATA" does not exist, create it.
 - `-d` Run container in background and print container ID.
 - `--name pg_docker` Give the container a name, so you can use commands, like `docker stop` without having to use the container id.
 - `-p 5432:5432` Bind port 5432 on the host to port 5432 on the container, which is the default port that Postgres listens on.
 The syntax is HOST_PORT:CONTAINER_PORT
 - `-- ip localhost` Set the container's ip address to localhost.
 By default, it is 0.0.0.0.
 Thus, programs can connect to the Postgres database at `localhost:5432` instead of `0.0.0.0:5432`.
-- `<image tag>` The unique tag of that will identify the container.
+- `<image id>` The id of the Docker image that this Container will be constructed/instantiated from.

 **Connect to the Postgres Database**: `psql -h localhost -p 5432 -U dev_user -d dev_db`
 - `-p 5432` This flag is optional since by default psql will use port 5432.